vrok/randodo/README.md

 }
 ```

 This was all very simple.
 Now it's time to use Randodo.
 Randodo's basic class (or rather a class template) is `ConfigFile`, which represents a Randodo specification file.
-It parses the file during construction, and after that you can access it's generators (placed in a std::map of unique_ptrs, where names are keys).
+It parses the file during construction, and after that you can access its generators (placed in a std::map of unique_ptrs, where names are keys).
 Here's the finished program:

 ```c++
 #include "randodo.h"